lucidphp/lucid/lucid/mux/README.md

 #### The response mapper

-By default, the mapper is a simple passthroug mapper.
+By default, the response mapper is a simple passthrough mapper.
 However it's easy to create a custom mapper that suites your specific needs.

 ```php
 <?php

 use Zend\Diactoros\Response;

 use Lucid\Mux\Request\ResponseMapperInterface.php;

 class PsrResponseMapper implements ResponseMapperInterface